 Tethering is connecting the camera with a cord to your computer.
-The computer display becomes the screen to view the image and the computer drive the storage device.
+The computer display becomes the screen to view the image and the computer’s drive the storage device.

 Tethering with Capture One means that the image is stored at the computer only, not in the camera.

 Capture One supports two types of connecting cords: Firewire and USB.
-Network connections, either wired or wireless are currently not supported.
+Network connections, either wired or wireless is currently not supported.

 History Of Tethering

-Today we are familiar with storage, display and power in the camera and digital back.
-As a result we can shoot untethered, and even shoot outside!
-Still, tethered operation has its advantages, and probably more then you might imagine.
+Today we are familiar with storage, display, and power in the camera and digital back.
+As a result, we can shoot untethered, and even shoot outside!
+Still, the tethered operation has its advantages, and probably more then you might imagine.